In This Article

 What Is Caffeine?

 But just as actively as people love coffee, others dislike it.
 In parallel, caffeine for skincare is a controversial ingredient.
-Yes, it's a fabulous brightener, but it doesn't have the same effects on your skin as more sleep would.
+Yes, it may be a fabulous brightener, but it likely doesn't have the same effects on your skin as more sleep would.
 Either way, it's one of the buzziest ingredients in skincare today, no pun intended.
 Gradually, more brands are starting to include it in their formulas.
 There's even a Korean skincare brand, Beigic, dedicated to using the plant as their "hero" ingredient.
 So why the sudden interest?
 Well, it's partially due to the things that come in coffee bean oil, partially due to caffeine itself, and mostly due to renewed interest by cosmetics companies in centuries-old home remedies.

 Benefits of Caffeine for Skin